surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 To the left of the **Rate** parameter, a small menu icon can be found.
 Clicking on it will reveal options to save the selected LFO state, open previously saved states, and finally rescan presets to update the list.
 Presets will be categorized by modulation shape.

+#### Raw Waveform and EG Only Outputs

+Each LFO is comprised of three distinct modulation outputs: the full **LFO**, the **raw waveform**, and the **envelope generator only**.

+While the full LFO output (default) will send the resulting LFO shape modulated with the integrated envelope generator, switching to **Raw Waveform** from the modulation source context-menu will bypass the envelope, and **Envelope Generator Only** will set aside the LFO shape itself and only produce an output from the envelope generator.
+Those three outputs are treated as three separate modulation sources.

 #### Copy/Paste Options